Trojaner/AbpDiscordBot/BlogPost.md

     }
 }
 ```

-Don't forget to include the module as dependency in the host module.
+Add the application contracts module as dependency to the host module.

 ### Handling Discord commands
 Similar to the principal accessor, create a command context accessor in the application layer so we can access the current command context from commands and services: